-Figure S1.
-Schematic summary of the transitions between different immune states in the model.
+Figure A. Schematic summary of the transitions between different immune states in the model.
 Here, ‘strain-matched’ immunity is evaluated in the context of a given, circulating strain.
 ‘Infection-induced immunity’ follows from simulating an influenza season (the ‘epidemic component’ of the model), while ‘viral immune escape’ follows from a model of evolution and immune selection between seasons (the ‘interepidemic’ component).
 The model also incorporates two types of vaccination program: a ‘conventional’ program that uses current, trivalent inactivated (strain-matched) vaccines, and a ‘universal’ programme, that uses new, universal influenza vaccines.
 An additional transition, not shown for clarity, is that of population turnover, whereby a fraction μ each year go from each of the immune states to the state with no effective immunity.

 The approach

 We concentrate on T-cell vaccines, using ‘cross-protective immunity’ as a shorthand for T-cell immunity that is not specific to HA strains.
-In the context of a given, circulating HA strain, we distinguish four different types of immune status, as in Fig.S1 above: (i) those having no effective immunity (W); (ii) those having cross-protective immunity but no HA-specific immunity (X); (iii) those having HA-specific immunity, and no cross-protective immunity (Y); (iv) those having both (Z).
+In the context of a given, circulating HA strain, we distinguish four different types of immune status, as in Fig.A above: (i) those having no effective immunity (W); (ii) those having cross-protective immunity but no HA-specific immunity (X); (iii) those having HA-specific immunity, and no cross-protective immunity (Y); (iv) those having both (Z).

 We simulate a series of seasonal epidemics over several years, under a given coverage of conventional and universal vaccination.
 To model the waning of cross-protective immunity we assume, for simplicity, that each year a proportion σ of individuals lose their cross-protective immunity.
 The loss of strain-matched immunity requires a little extra formulation to keep track of immunizing strains (whether by infection or conventional vaccination), and their relation to circulating strains.
 To do so, it is convenient to distinguish states in the interepidemic period before and after a seasonal epidemic.
 We use lowercase and uppercase symbols respectively.